 - You are done installing you're brand new quartz clock movement !

 About the movement

-The MSO quartz movement has step motion timekeeping accuracy and includes a time setting knob on the back of the unit.
-Additionally, there is a knob on the back to set the time, and is useful if the hands are not easily accessible from the front.
+The MSO quartz chiming movement has step motion timekeeping accuracy and includes a time setting knob on the back of the unit which is useful if the hands are not easily accessible from the front.
+Additionally, there is also a knob on the back to set the volume.
 Although this is a pendulum unit it can run with or without the pendulum.
 The pendulum motion does not have anything to do with the timekeeping on this unit.
 Another thing to keep in mind is that the clock hands are sold separately.

 About the chimes

 This unit will play either Westminster or Ave Maria with premium sound quality.
 It is quite possible this is the only quartz movement that plays Ave Maria on the market at this point.
 Additionally, it also has the ability to play the chime every quarter hour or only on the top of the hour.
 Please note that the clock chime may take an hour to correct itself, when using the hand setting knob.
 Of course the sound is premium as it has a larger external speaker that mounts anywhere in the clock case with just two small wood screws.
 The strike count at the top of the hour can be set by the button on the back of the unit.
 It will advance the strike count one hour each time the button is pressed.
 Doing this will not move the hands.

 About the hands

 The MSO quartz unit uses any of the low torque quartz hands that Clockworks has to offer.
 If replacing a Hermle quartz unit, new hands also need to be bought for your new unit as your old ones will no longer fit.
 It is possible to use a needle file to make the old hands fit the new unit.
 However it is best to just get the new hands with it just in case.
 This unit will take a second hand but it is optional.
 Clockworks offers the hands for this unit below.